Icelk/icelk.dev/public/articles/search-engine.md

 Wanting solid typo tolerance available by default, I opted for a method independent of language, namely string similarity.

-I iterate every recorded word (which we can do with trusted data, if a user could write to the index it could flod it with thousands of words, slowing this part way down) and get the similarity.
+I iterate every recorded word (which we can do with trusted data, if an user could write to the index it could flod it with thousands of words, slowing this part way down) and get the similarity.
 If it's above a threshold, I return it from the iterator.
 Now, another iterator which contains the aforementioned iterates all the documents for each accepted word.